toptensoftware/CantabileTranslations/readme.md

 So the typical process for updating a translation would be:

-1. Check and if necessary udpate the `"translation"`.
+1. Check and if necessary update the `"translation"`.
-2. Delete the `"machine": true` setting to flag that this entry has been reviewed by a human.
+2. Change the `"machine": true` setting to `"machine": true` to indicate that this entry has been reviewed by a human.

 Alternatively you could check and update all the translations and then do a search and replace to update all the `"machine"` entries.